astronomer/airflow-guides/guides/debugging-dags.md

     > Note: As of Airflow 2.2, paused DAGs will be unpaused automatically if you manually trigger them.

 - Ensure your DAG has a start date that is in the past.
 If your start date is in the future, triggering the DAG results a "successful" DAG run even though no tasks ran.
+- Note that a DAG run will only be automatically triggered when you unpause the DAG if the start date *and* end of the data interval are both in the past, and `catchup=True`.
+For more details on data intervals and DAG scheduling, check out our [Scheduling and Timetables guide](https://www.astronomer.io/guides/scheduling-in-airflow).
 - If you are using a [custom timetable](https://www.astronomer.io/guides/scheduling-in-airflow), ensure that the data interval for your DAG run does not precede the DAG's start date.
 - If your tasks are getting stuck in a `scheduled` or `queued` state, ensure your scheduler is running properly.
 If needed, restart the scheduler or increase scheduler resources in your Airflow infrastructure.
+- If you added tasks to an existing DAG that has `depends_on_past=True`, those newly added tasks won't run until their state is set for prior task runs.

 ## Tasks Have a Failure Status